 Better doctor-patient relationship

 Patients want to feel that their doctor is entirely focused on them and their concerns during their consultations.
-EHR is a good innovation.
-But a patient may quickly sense a lack of interest if a doctor is preoccupied with updating the system rather than paying attention to the patient.
+EHR documentation is a good innovation.
+But, a patient may quickly sense a lack of interest if a doctor is preoccupied with updating the system rather than paying attention to them.

 A virtual scribe helps ease this worry as patients find them to be less intrusive.
-Virtual scribing helps to preserve the long-standing sense of privacy in the doctor’s office.
+Virtual scribing helps to preserve the long-standing sense of privacy in the doctor’s office during a patient visit.

 Improved patient experience

 Virtual scribes are trained to record medical information accurately and securely.
-Thus, outsourcing virtual scribing enables healthcare practitioners to make better choices regarding patient care.
+Thus, virtual medical scribing enables healthcare practitioners to make better choices regarding patient care.

 Healthcare practitioners who do not have much work to do are less stressed and pressured.
 This allows them to concentrate more on providing high-quality patient care.

-A better doctor-patient relationship results in improved patient experience.
+A better doctor-patient relationship improves patient experience, which is utmost in the medical field.
 When doctors can spend more time with their patients, patient engagement and satisfaction also increase.

 Provides better coverage